 Skip to 0 minutes and 4 secondsOK.
 Let's explore this idea of experiential learning in a little more depth.
-There are various models around here.
-For example, this is some work done by an academic called Kolb.
-It's about 30 years old for its idea.
+And there's various models around here.
+And for example, this is some work done by an academic called Kolb.
+It's about 30 years old, this idea.
 And he talks about learning as occurring in a cycle.
 And again, like I've been stressing, experience starts with cycle.
 So we have this point where we have concrete experiences.
 We then have to reflect on these experiences.
 And we go through a stage known as reflective observation.
 This is where we look at experiences from different angles.
 And this is where the energy from other people and this range in diversity of experiences can be brought through.

 Skip to 2 minutes and 36 secondsAnd the ability to go through this cycle with colleagues on the course would definitely be a more effective way of learning.